Reviewed Source

 Owner and Maintainers

-• By configuring your repository with Codebase Governor, it is already part of a group of repositories called a capability.
+• By configuring your repository with Codebase Governor, it’s part of a group of repositories called a capability.

-• The capability name is the directory in which your repository config file is located in org-config.
+• The capability name is the directory in which you stored your repository config file in org-config.

-• If the capability name was example-name, the owner can be referenced using the team name owner-cap-example-name and the maintainers as maintainers-cap-example-name.
+• If the capability name was example-name, reference the owner using the owner-cap-example-name team and the maintainers as maintainers-cap-example-name team.

-• The membership of these teams is defined in the _defaults.yml capability defaults file in the same directory as your repository config file in org-config.
+• You define the membership of these teams in the _defaults.yml capability defaults file in the same directory as your repository config file in org-config.

 • These teams are automatically granted admin permissions on all repositories within the capability.